Gender Pay Gap Report

 Organisational Context

 Délifrance is one of the leading bakery players in the UK food industry supplying the major retailers and food service outlets with premium speciality breads and Viennoiserie.
 Our two manufacturing sites in the UK are in Southall in West London and in Wigston in Leicestershire.
-In April 2023, we employed 440 people – this is an increase of nearly 9% compared with out April 2022 headcount.
+In April 2024, we employed 449 people – a slight increase compared with out April 2023 headcount.
 67% of our employees are male and 33% female.
-This gender imbalance is because the food manufacturing sector has traditionally attracted more men than women.
+This gender imbalance is because the food manufacturing sector has traditionally attracted more men than women and is because of concerns about unsocial hours and shift patterns and misconceptions about factory work being dirty and physically demanding.
+Instead, jobs in the Retail and Service sector have been seen as more attractive by women because of more social hours and the working environment.

 Our Commitment to Equality and Diversity